Skip to main content

 A.R.S. § 14-3803(A)

-This nonclaim statute applies broadly.
+This nonclaim statute applies broadly throughout the probate process.
 It covers government claims, disputed amounts, future debts that had not yet come due, and contingent obligations.
 No category of pre-death claim is exempt from the deadline.

 Post-Death Claims and Important Exceptions

 The statute also carves out important exceptions.
 Mortgage enforcement and lien proceedings are not affected.
 Liability insurance claims can proceed to the extent of coverage.
-And compensation for the personal representative, their attorney, and their accountant is always collectible regardless of these deadlines.
+Compensation for the personal representative, their probate attorney, and their accountant is always collectible regardless of these deadlines.

 This page provides general legal information about Arizona statutes and is not legal advice.
 For guidance on how this law applies to your situation, speak with a qualified attorney.